Sexuality in ancient Rome: Healing and magic

 Divine aid might be sought in private religious rituals along with medical treatments to enhance or block fertility, or to cure diseases of the reproductive organs.
 Votive offerings (vota; compare ex-voto) in the form of breasts and penises have been found at healing sanctuaries.

 A private ritual under some circumstances might be considered "magic", an indistinct category in antiquity.
 An amatorium (Greek philtron) was a love charm or potion; binding spells (defixiones) were supposed to "fix" a person's sexual affection.
 The Greek Magical Papyri, a collection of syncretic magic texts, contain many love spells that indicate "there was a very lively market in erotic magic in the Roman period", catered by freelance priests who at times claimed to derive their authority from the Egyptian religious tradition.
 Canidia, a witch described by Horace, performs a spell using a female effigy to dominate a smaller male doll.

 Aphrodisiacs, anaphrodisiacs, contraceptives, and abortifacients are preserved by both medical handbooks and magic texts; potions can be difficult to distinguish from pharmacology.
 In his Book 33 De medicamentis, Marcellus of Bordeaux, a contemporary of Ausonius, collected more than 70 sexually related treatments—for growths and lesions on the testicles and penis, undescended testicles, erectile dysfunction, hydrocele, "creating a eunuch without surgery", ensuring a woman's fidelity, and compelling or diminishing a man's desire—some of which involve ritual procedures:

-If you’ve had a woman, and you don't want another man ever to get inside her, do this: Cut off the tail of a live green lizard with your left hand and release it while it’s still alive.
+If you've had a woman, and you don't want another man ever to get inside her, do this: Cut off the tail of a live green lizard with your left hand and release it while it's still alive.
 Keep the tail closed up in the palm of the same hand until it dies and touch the woman and her private parts when you have intercourse with her.

-There is an herb called nymphaea in Greek, 'Hercules’ club' in Latin, and baditis in Gaulish.
-Its root, pounded to a paste and drunk in vinegar for ten consecutive days, has the astonishing effect of turning a boy into a eunuch.
+There is an herb called nymphaea in Greek, 'Hercules' club' in Latin, and baditis in Gaulish.
+Its root, pounded to a paste and drunk in vinegar for ten consecutive days, turns a boy into a eunuch.

-If the spermatic veins of an immature boy should become enlarged, split a young cherry-tree down the middle to its roots while leaving it standing, in such a way that the boy can be passed through the cleft.
+If the spermatic veins of an immature boy should become enlarged (varicocele), split a young cherry-tree down the middle to its roots while leaving it standing, in such a way that the boy can be passed through the cleft.
 Then join the sapling together again and seal it with cow manure and other dressings, so that the parts that were split may intermingle within themselves more easily.
 The speed with which the sapling grows together and its scar forms will determine how quickly the swollen veins of the boy will return to health.

 Marcellus also records which herbs could be used to induce menstruation, or to purge the womb after childbirth or abortion; these herbs include potential abortifacients and may have been used as such.
-Other sources advise remedies such as coating the penis with a mixture of honey and pepper to get an erection, or boiling an ass's genitals in oil as an ointment.
+Other sources advise remedies such as coating the penis with a mixture of honey and pepper to get an erection, or boiling an ass' genitals in oil as an ointment.